 So, no, I admit to myself.
 I’m not here to learn anything or, really, to look at the terrain.
 I’m here to get lost for a precious day in the only way our society now allows—to become an anonymous shadow in an anonymous car driving narrow back roads through towns easily forgotten.
 It’s something I’ve done frequently, and there’s always a peace on the empty back roads.
 And oddly, no matter where I’ve been—swamp, desert, forest, mountain—the terrain that I’m not really here to see forms an appropriate backdrop to my mood.

 I suppose the questions are these: What gives one validity?
 Does it come from within or without?
 Is it real or manufactured?
 What kinds of activities do it for you?
 Most people seem to get it from outside themselves.
 We rely on the approbation of others—hence our desire for the accolades of others.
 Hence our slavishness to the almighty dollar.
 Money lends cachet and power, and everyone jumps for a buck.
-Everyone wants to be the one pulling the purse strings and pointing directions.
+Everyone wants to be the one pulling the purse strings and issuing directives.
 Everyone wants to be the elite for whom money equates not only as worth but as worthiness.
-But few seem to be pointing inside.
-What is this empty yearning for fulfillment?
-What can fill this emptiness?
-How can it possibly be filled from without?
+But few seem to be looking inside.
+Do they have nothing there to look for?
+Or are they afraid they will find only an empty yearning for fulfillment and the perpetual question of what can fill their emptiness?
+To this, I answer: How can it possibly be filled from without?

 At last, I arrive at Grand Isle—the end of the bayou, the end of the road, and the end of the land.
 Before me lies the Gulf of Mexico, and the only place left to go is out into the water.
 But my vehicle is not made to float, so I simply stand there for a time at the edge of land, sea, and sky, feeling the blaze of the sun and thinking of the way I came to this place.
 What is the geography of alienation that precipitates the mud of the delta upon which ancient farm implements rust in humid sunlight?
 Who charts the Mississippi as it empties America’s soul?

-And then, as always happens when there is no place left to go, it is time to return.
-So back I go, to the convention in Baton Rouge.
-But now it is late, and to be there by dinner, I must travel the most direct and rapid route, which means the I-10 bridge.
-So I do not retrace my steps and do not again cross the Plaquemine Ferry.
-Perhaps it truly was for me like Charon’s boat—an insubstantial vehicle to be ridden but once in a lifetime.
+And then, as always happens when there is no place left to go, it is time to go back.
+By now it is late, and to be in Baton Rouge by dinnertime, I must travel the most direct and rapid route, which means the I-10 bridge.
+So I do not retrace my steps and do not again ride the Plaquemine Ferry.
+Perhaps it truly was for me like Charon’s boat—an insubstantial vehicle to be ridden but once.

-The encounter with him remains vivid in my mind, and I have to wonder at the odd dichotomies of life, where I leave people so I can be alone yet cannot help but meet people who then become the most important parts of the journey.
+But his face and my encounter with him remain vivid in my mind, and I have to wonder at the odd dichotomies of life, where I leave people so I can be alone yet cannot help but meet people who then become the most important parts of the journey.